- Three nights' hotel accommodation in Ulaanbaatar City.

 In Mongolia, the standard voltage is 230 V. The standard frequency is 50 Hz.
-The power sockets that are used are of type C/E.
+The power sockets used are of type C/E.

 Smart Traveler Enrollment Program (STEP)

-We also suggest you enroll US government's SMART program to get updated about the travel conditions of the countries you are traveling.
+We also suggest you enroll in the US government's SMART program to get updated about the travel conditions of the countries you are traveling to.

-- A completed trip registration form with authorization of $300 per person on land is requested at the time of booking of the trip.
+- We request a completed trip registration form with authorization of $300 per person on land at the time of booking of the trip.
 We also require a passport copy.